 — TuMok, Plan 7 of 9 from Outer Space

 - Used in an advert in which a guru can't levitate until he tries the low-fat yoghurt (as the normal stuff makes him too heavy).
 Of course instead of saying "Ommmm" he says "Yummmmmm..."

 - Berserk: The Kushan sorcerer Daiba practices yoga as a way of focusing his magical powers, and likes to float high in the air sitting lotus-style while he lets his magical conjurations do the fighting.

-Virgo Shaka awaits for the intruders to the House of Virgo in a Levitating Lotus Position.
-No surprise here for someone thinking he's the reincarnation of a Buddha.
+- Virgo Shaka awaits for the intruders to the House of Virgo like this.
+No surprise here for someone who seems to be the reincarnation of a Buddha.
 Bonus points for keeping the pose while wearing the Gold Cloth armor of the Gold Saints.

-Krishna Chrysaor of Poseidon's Marine Shoguns does the same thing when Shiryu destroys his spear, and he's forced to use his chakra instead.
+- Krishna Chrysaor of Poseidon's Marine Shoguns does the same thing when Shiryu destroys his spear, and he's forced to use his chakra instead.
 Shiryu uses Excalibur on him and his vital points anyway, and Krishna dies as a result.